-- Your child is too ill to go to school. - You have permission for a leave of absence from your child's school for them not to attend.
-You should only ask for this in exceptional circumstances. - Your religious body has a day especially for religious observance.
+- Your child is too ill to go to school.

+- You have permission for a leave of absence from your child's school for them not to attend.
+You should only ask for this in exceptional circumstances.
+Generally, a holiday would not be classed as an exceptional circumstance.

+- Your religious body has a day especially for religious observance.

-There are also some other circumstances for example where:
+There are also some other circumstances.
+For example, where:

-- Your local council is responsible for arranging your child's transport to school and it is not available on that day or has not been provided yet. - Your child attends an independent school that is beyond walking distance from home and your local council has not arranged for your child to board at or near the school or attend another school closer to home. - Your child does not have a permanent address and you are required to travel for work.
+- Your local council is responsible for arranging your child's transport to school and it is not available on that day or has not been provided yet.

+- Your child attends an independent school that is beyond walking distance from home and your local council has not arranged for your child to board at or near the school or attend another school closer to home.

+- Your child does not have a permanent address and you are required to travel for work.
 (This exception only applies if your child attends their usual school or another school where you are staying as often as possible.
 This must be 200 half days or more a year if they are aged 6 or older.)